 Some complexes take pet fees to the next level and charge a month’s rent.
 In addition, some apartment complexes can charge an extra $50 to $100 dollars per month for having a pet in your apartment.
 If you own more than one dog be prepared to pay this amount per pet.

-It’s wise to inquire with the apartment complex pet policies to understand the number of fees you will need to pay on a long-term basis.
+It’s wise to inquire withthe apartment complex’s pet policies to understand the number of fees you will need to pay on a long-term basis.

 While owning a dog can be expensive, almost every pet parent will tell you it’s worth it for a million different reasons.